splice/sre-exercise/README.md

   - Round robin or other demonstrated configuration
 - Use of Security Groups
 - Uses containers
-- Terraform Use to Reproduce your work
+- Use Terraform to Reproduce your work
-- Use of Jenkinsfile so that we can build and deploy your solution.
-If you're looking for a Jenkinsfile validator, one exists via https://job-dsl.herokuapp.com/)
 - Repo documented with a README.md file
+- Document the general approach you'd use to incorporate this into CI/CD

 Nice to have:
 - Logs routed to Cloudwatch
 - Documentation on approach to shipping updates to the solution with minimal / no downtime

 For this, please use the honor method in your time spent - we look for 2-3 hours for this, respecting your time and supporting work/life balance, your commitments to things other than interviewing. <3

+If we move forward with you to the next step in the interview process, we will be looking to meet with you to discuss your solution.
+We are curious about how you would scale the solution, have the solution be included in CI/CD, possible refactor work, and other related questions.

 Once completed, please email the solution over to brenna.flood at splice.com.

 Have fun, and good luck!

-Kelly, Jerius, and Brenna.
+Kelly, Jerius, Chris, and Brenna.